LeeSzeYuan/CPSS/README.md

+#CPSS

+##This is the project developed by Team Agumon for GDSC Solution Challenge 2021

 1. Please install Flutter (https://flutter.dev/docs/get-started/install)
 2. Set up the editor, Android Studio (https://flutter.dev/docs/get-started/editor)
 3. Download the whole zip file of the code